 A student on long-term suspension who has not been referred to an alternative school may not receive homework, make up work, or take semester exams unless allowed to do so by the Student Evidentiary Hearing Committee or the Board of Education.
 A student on long-term suspension is not allowed on school property and may not participate in any school activities or school functions.

-In some cases (limited to one per student per academic year), the principal may temporarily postpone a student’s suspension if the offense was committed at a critical time in the academic calendar (i.e., immediately before final exams).
-This does not apply to offenses that are violations of state or federal law or that involve weapons, violence, or drugs.
+In some cases (limited to one per student per academic year), the Executive Director/Principal may temporarily postpone a student’s suspension if the offense was committed at a critical time in the academic calendar (i.e., immediately before final exams).
+This does not apply to offenses that are violations of state or federal law or that involve weapons, violence or drugs.

 3.3.
 Expulsion